-POLICY XVII: TESTING REQUIREMENTS (LPN & ASN)
+POLICY XVII: TESTING REQUIREMENTS (LPN, LPN/Paramedic Pathway & ASN)

-Students enrolled in the nursing sequence are required to purchase an ATI package each semester.
+Students enrolled in the nursing sequence are required to purchase a ATI or HESI (depending on your cohort) testing package each semester.
 Testing requirements for any nursing course must be fulfilled as specified by the syllabus to successfully complete the course.
-The ATI package is included in the student's fees each semester.

-POLICY XVIII: UNIFORMS (LPN & ASN)
+POLICY XVIII: UNIFORMS (LPN, LPN/Paramedic Pathway & ASN)

 - 1. Students reporting for clinical or simulation experience must dress in complete uniform or alternate attire as indicated by the clinical or simulation setting.
 Each institution's policies must be followed as stated in each individual course syllabus.
 A student inappropriately dressed may be asked to leave the clinical/skills lab/simulation area and will be charged with an absence. - 2.1 The complete student uniform for LPN consists of: - a.
 Ceil Blue scrubs with insignia.
 Only white long sleeve shirt may be worn under scrubs. - b.
 Official name badge - c.
 White uniform shoes with soft soles and heels.
 Athletic shoes may be worn if they are all white and leather.
 Crocs must be solid white with a closed heel or strap and without holes. - d.
 Females white stockings (without decorative pattern) or solid white socks with pants.
-Male white socks and solid white undershirts. - e.
+Male - white socks and solid white undershirts. - e.
 Watch with solid second hand - f.
 Bandage scissors - g.
 Black ball point pen - h.
 Optional: Ceil Blue long-sleeved jacket (if necessary, optional) - 2.2 The complete student uniform for ASN consists of: - a.
 Navy Cherokee brand scrubs with insignia.
 Only white long sleeve shirt may be worn under scrubs. - b.
 Official name badge - c.
 White uniform shoes with soft soles and heels.
 Athletic shoes may be worn if they are all white and leather.
 Crocs must be solid white without holes. - d.
 Females white stockings (without decorative pattern) or solid white socks with pants.
-Male white socks and solid white undershirts. - e.
+Male - white socks and solid white undershirts. - e.
 Watch with solid second hand - f.
 Bandage scissors - g.
 Black ball point pen - h.
 Optional: Navy Cherokee brand long-sleeved jacket (if necessary, optional) - 3.
 The alternate student uniform consists of: - a.
 Khaki pants - b.
 DS polo shirt (untucked) - c.
 Official name badge - d.
 White uniform shoes with soft soles and heels.
 Athletic shoes may be worn if they are all white and leather.
-Crocs must be solid white without holes. - 4.
-Avoid the following when wearing the uniform: - a.
-The use of excessive cosmetics, elaborate hair styles, chewing gum, or colored nail polish.
-Clear nail polish only. - b.
-Artificial or acrylic nails. - c.
-Smoking and the odor of smoke. - d.
-Perfume, shaving lotions, and strongly scented hair spray. - e.
-The uniform should be unwrinkled.
+Crocs must be solid white without holes.

-POLICY XVIII: UNIFORMS (LPN & ASN)
+POLICY XVIII: UNIFORMS (continued) (LPN, LPN/Paramedic Pathway & ASN)